Best Beaches For Families In Oregon – 10 Spots To Go On A Family Adventure

 Sunset Bay State Park

 Plunge into breathtaking scenery at this hidden Oregon beach near Coos Bay along the southern coast of the state.
 That’s not all!
 You can go beachcombing, drop a fishing line, or take a kayak for a spin.
-Encircled by towering sandstone bluffs, the bay is protected from the strongest of coastal winds and waves and that make it one of the best beaches in Oregon for kids to swim.

 Abundant with diverse aquatic life, the tide pools at this beach offer curious minds the opportunity to discover a whole new world.
 Best of all?
 The park comes equipped with day-use staples such as restrooms, showers, and potable water.
 Even camping sites and yurts are available!
-You cannot get wrong with a day trip or a weekend getaway to Sunset Bay when visiting Oregon Coast with kids.
+You cannot go wrong with a day trip or a weekend getaway to Sunset Bay when visiting the Oregon Coast with kids.

 Why we recommend this beach